dongle-the-gadget/FakeUpdate/README.md

 NOTE: To exit the app after --help or --h argument, you need to press Enter.

-But I'm going to tell you:
+If you're too lazy to type it yourselves, here you come:

 --t: Change the title (default: Configuring critical Windows Updates)

---i (replaced from --p): Text for indicator
+--i (previously --p): Text for indicator

 --br (New): Amount of red of the background